 The FRC flagged this in its 2023/24 enforcement themes: failing to understand the entity resulted in failures to identify and assess risks of material misstatement.

-In the LCF case, all three audit firms failed to understand that LCF’s business was fundamentally a bond issuance operation whose loan book was concentrated in connected parties.
+In the LCF case, all three audit firms missed that LCF was a bond issuance operation with a loan book concentrated in connected parties.
 PwC admitted eight breaches covering risk identification, professional scepticism (particularly regarding fraud risk), and the auditing of loan debtors, revenue, related party transactions, and going concern.
 The FRC’s finding was blunt: PwC failed to obtain an adequate understanding of the nature of LCF’s business.

 That failure cascaded.
-The audit procedures were designed for a business that didn’t exist.
+Procedures were designed for a business that didn’t exist.
 Revenue procedures tested the wrong assertions.
 Work on loan debtors didn’t test recoverability.
-Related party procedures didn’t trace where the money went.
+The related party procedures never traced where the money actually went.

-EY did not verify €1.9 billion in bank balances held (supposedly) in escrow accounts in the Philippines.
-EY accepted certificates from intermediaries instead of confirming directly with the banks — a failure against ISA 505’s requirements on external confirmations.
-But the deeper failure was not understanding Wirecard’s third-party payment processor model well enough to identify that the escrow accounts were where the fraud risk was concentrated.
-The audit procedures were aimed at the wrong target because the risk assessment was built on an incomplete picture of how the business operated.
+This cascade is not unique to LCF.
+At Wirecard, EY did not verify €1.9 billion in bank balances held (supposedly) in escrow accounts in the Philippines.
+EY accepted certificates from intermediaries instead of confirming directly with the banks, a failure against ISA 505 ’s requirements on external confirmations.
+The deeper failure was not understanding Wirecard’s third-party payment processor model well enough to spot that the escrow accounts were where the fraud risk concentrated.
+Procedures aimed at the wrong target because the risk assessment was built on an incomplete picture of how the business operated.

 Professional scepticism is not a mindset problem